plaetzchen/F1-WLED-Live/README.md

 ## Current setup

 Currently I am using [f1stuff's setup](https://github.com/f1stuff/f1-live-data) to ingest the live (or recorded) data into a InfluxDB2 database.
 While that is running the provided script is executed, takes the data from the InfluxDB, creates a frame for the LEDs and sends it to [WLED](https://github.com/Aircoookie/WLED) using the UDP interface.
-The current roundtrip is around 250ms, fast enough to have the strip do a strip close to realtime.
+The current roundtrip is around 250ms, fast enough to have the strip do a lap close to realtime.

 ## Limitations